Heath Guide

 Feeling excessively thirsty even after drinking liquids.

-Neonatal diabetes is more frequently found in babies within their early six months of life.
-It differs from type 1 diabetes, which typically develops later in childhood.
-It is most commonly caused by genetic mutations that affect the production of insulin.
-As a result, the pancreas is unable to produce sufficient insulin at birth or soon afterward.
+Neonatal diabetes is found in babies within their first six months of life.
+Unlike Type 1, it is most commonly caused by genetic mutations affecting insulin production - leaving the pancreas unable to produce sufficient insulin at birth or soon after.

-3. Permanent neonatal diabetes mellitus (PNDM) requires a lifelong treatment
+• Permanent neonatal diabetes mellitus (PNDM): requires lifelong treatment

 • Increased urination